 Professor of Political Science

-Research focuses on the Hindu-goddess-centered religious traditions of the Bengal region of India.
-Her forthcoming book Of Fortunes and Festivals: Money, Power, and the Goddesses of Bengal, focuses on the Durga, Kali, and Jagaddhatra Pujas and the relation between economics, politics, and religion as seen through the lens of these 300-year-old public festivals.
+Professor McDermott's research focuses on the Hindu-goddess-centered religious traditions of the Bengal region of India.
+Her forthcoming book, Of Fortunes and Festivals: Money, Power, and the Goddesses of Bengal, focuses on the Durga, Kali, and Jagaddhatra Pujas and the relation between economics, politics, and religion as seen through the lens of these 300-year-old public festivals.

 JOSÉ C. MOYA